umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/SMTP-settings/index-v9.md

 By default, the option to request password resets for Backoffice Users is disabled on Umbraco Cloud projects.
 This is mainly to ensure that your Backoffice login stays in sync with your Umbraco ID.
 :::

 You can reset your Umbraco ID password from the Umbraco Cloud login page.
-Find more details about Umbraco ID in the ['Users on Cloud article'](..\Users-On-Cloud).
+Find more details about Umbraco ID in the ['Users on Cloud'](../Users-On-Cloud) article.

 ![reset password](images/Reset_password.png)